Eastern Washington University College of Arts, Letters, and Education Policies and Procedures

 4.3.1 EVALUATION OF TEACHING

-- Departments must have a standardized policy for the administration, tabulation, and expeditious distribution (back to faculty) of evaluation forms that guarantee student anonymity.
-The instructor shall not be present when evaluations are administered or collected.
+- departments must have a standardized policy for the administration, tabulation, and expeditious distribution (back to faculty) of evaluation forms that guarantees student anonymity.

 4.3.2 EVALUATION FORMS